Yann-P/vps-infra/README.md

 This repo is designed to be versioned in git.
 Secrets and the data folder are gitignored.

-- Secrets: .env goes in your password manager.
+- Secrets: .env goes in your password manager
-- Data: borgmatic backs it up.
+- Data: borgmatic backs it up

 Do not add your github/gitlab ssh key to your server!
 Use a key that has only access to this repo.
 See appendix